 We may earn a commission from affiliate links ()

-Like walking in the pages of a history book, this fabulous city on Colombia's Caribbean coast brings to life another era.
-Unlike many historic cities, which offer a glimpse of faded glory, Cartagena's walled city has been fabulously restored.
+Like walking through the pages of a history book, this fabulous city on Colombia's Caribbean coast brings to life another era.
+Unlike many historic cities, which offer only a glimpse of faded glory, Cartagena's walled city has been fabulously restored.

-Beyond the old city, Cartagena has many areas worth exploring, including Barrio Getsemani, where you can step away from some of the tourist scene of the walled city to enjoy a more local vibe, try some street food, and watch evening entertainment in Plaza de la Trinidad.
+Beyond the old city, Cartagena has many exceptional places to visit, including Barrio Getsemani, where you can step away from some of the tourist scene of the walled city to enjoy a more local vibe, try some street food, and watch evening entertainment in Plaza de la Trinidad.

 Cartagena is also a popular destination for kitesurfing, which can be found on the beaches just north of the city.
 And if you have more than a day or two, consider taking a day trip from Cartagena to see the famous Magic Mud Volcano or to the beautiful beaches of Islas del Rosario.

 Explore the attractions and learn more with our list of top things to do in Cartagena.

 Note: Some businesses may be temporarily closed due to recent global health and safety issues.

 Cartegana's charming walled city is Colombia's shining star.
 The stunning architecture, most of it meticulously restored, covers an extensive area in the historical center of the city.
 Narrow streets open onto restaurant-lined squares and inviting open spaces.
 Music fills the air in the evenings, as small bands set up in restaurants and roaming musicians take to the plazas like a scene from a Gabriel Garcia Marquez novel.